mikegcoleman/hybrid-workshop/pwd_readme.md

 	Login Succeeded
 	```
 4. Use `docker push` to upload your image up to Docker Trusted Registry.

-	> **Note**: You should still be logged into DTR from the previous steps, but if not you will need to log in again.

 	```
 	$ docker push <dtr host name>/<your user name>/linux_tweet_app